What is negligent security? When can you file a personal injury lawsuit?

 Examples of negligent security

-There are many instances in which a property owner may be liable for not ensuring another person’s safety.
-For example, a couple might enjoy a late-night dinner at a local restaurant.
-However, when they leave the restaurant, they are assaulted and robbed in the parking lot by a perpetrator who was hiding in the dark.
+- A couple might enjoy a late-night dinner at a local restaurant.
+However, when they leave the restaurant, they’re assaulted and robbed in the parking lot by a perpetrator who was hiding in the dark.
 Properly lighting the exterior of the building may have prevented the occurrence.

-Some businesses protect their property day and night by employing security guards.
+- Some businesses protect their property day and night by employing security guards.
 Inappropriate hiring and training of security personnel may lead to criminal activity.
 If a crime was committed while security personnel were on duty, the property owner may be liable.

-One or more bartenders at a local venue selling alcohol may continue serving drinks to someone who is obviously intoxicated.
+- One or more bartenders at a local venue selling alcohol may continue serving drinks to someone who is obviously intoxicated.
 If the inebriated person gets into a fight with another patron due to their incapacitated state, the facility owner might be held liable.

 Burden of proof in Florida negligent security cases